 Happy New Year!!!!

-I’m not one for making New Year’s resolutions as they usually get broken by the end of January.
-Instead each year I prefer to set myself goals for the year, I like having something to work towards, and the start of a new year brings the time to set my goals.
+I don’t like making New Year’s resolutions as they usually get broken by the end of January, I prefer to set myself goals for the year, I like having something to work towards, and the start of a new year brings the time to set my goals.

 - Stay injury free for the year

-- Set a personal record for back squat – aiming for 95kg
+- Set a personal record for back squat – aiming for 80kg

 - Set a personal record for deadlift – aiming for 100kg

-- Set a personal record for pull-ups – aiming for unassisted pull-ups
+- Set a personal record for pull ups – aim for unassisted pull ups

 I share my workouts to show what I do, not to tell you what to do.